Windows Customization Hub

 Folder colors are applied by using colored folder icons, making folders much easier to sort by type, status, or importance.

 For example, you can use one color for work folders, another for personal files, and another for urgent tasks or active projects.
+The dedicated folder color tutorial explains the right-click steps and how the free version works.

 Folder customization goes beyond simple icon or color changes.

 You can create your own folder icon by combining color, stickers, and cover images into a unique design.
+This is different from simply assigning a ready-made icon.

 • Change the folder color